 A new law funding the government through September includes an exception to rules prohibiting Pell Grants for most summer students.
 So summer Pell recipients may get up to the same amount they received for a single semester or quarter earlier this academic year.

-Other things to remember about Pell and summer school . . .
+Here are some other things to remember about Pell and summer school . . .

 Enrollment Status: To receive federal student aid for which she’s eligible, including Pell, your student must be a regular student in an eligible program of study.
 So she probably needs to take summer classes at the institution where she’s pursuing her degree, not at a community college as a “transient” student.